knes1/springmockedtests/README.md

 - Spring Data
 - Tested with JUnit and Mockito

 I hope you find it useful!
+If you like this concept of mocking in integration tests, check out this repo that takes it a bit further and adds support for spies and other extras: https://github.com/hobo05/mockitobeans .

 --
 Kresimir